 If your spouse or significant other is battling alcohol issues, it’s important to understand that you’re not alone.
 As one of the most common illnesses—affecting more than 14 million Americans—alcohol use disorder carries severe consequences.
 At times, addiction may bring about feelings of helplessness.
 Reaching out for help can be the first step in helping your spouse overcome this deadly disease.
 Contact AspenRidge directly for support at 855-281-5588.

 Does Alcohol Change A Person?

-Alcoholism causes a variety of physical consequences that are well known and easy to recognize, but it also causes various psychological consequences that people rarely discuss.
+Alcoholism causes various physical consequences that are well-known and easy to recognize, but it also causes various psychological consequences that people rarely discuss.
 In general, alcohol can impact each person differently.
-Drastic changes in a person’s behavior and personality are also highly dependent on the quantity and rate of their alcohol consumption.
+Drastic changes in a person’s behavior and personality also highly depend on the quantity and rate of alcohol consumption.
 A person who is severely dependent on alcohol, for example, may behave erratically and be more prone to violence.
-In terms of alcohol and relationships, the two just don’t mix.
+In terms of alcohol and relationships, the two don’t mix.

 Personality Changes Caused by Alcohol Abuse

 The mental effects of alcohol use are not always apparent, nor do they take the same patterns.
 Still, it’s important to evaluate whether or not a significant other may be suffering from the mental effects of alcohol abuse.
 According to the American Addictions Center, some common mental changes due to alcohol use include the following.

 It’s not uncommon for people to seek alcohol to deal with despair.
 Indeed, alcohol provides temporary euphoria, but it’s often superficial and short-lived.
 As drinking becomes more habitual, alcohol can cause or trigger feelings of depression in many people.
 This co-occurring condition of major depressive disorder and alcoholism has lasting impacts.